steamclock/switchcraft/README.md

 ### Keeping Current

-To get updates whenever an endpoint is changed, you've got two options:
+To get updates whenever an endpoint is selected, you've got two options:

 1. Delegation